yask123/AwesomeTwitterAccounts/README.md

 ##Awesome Twitter Accounts

-### A curated list of awesome twitter accounts, organised by community!
+#### A curated list of awesome twitter accounts, organised by programming communities !

 The current list is very small and we need your help to improve this.